 Anthocyanins, a specific type of polyphenol, appear to be the most active phytonutrient found in plums and prunes (3, 4, 5, 6).
 They may even play a role in cancer prevention and heart disease prevention (6, 7).

-There’s no, “may prevent or treat” constipation when it comes to prunces.
-They’re a go to for constipation management and with great reason:
+There’s no, “may prevent or treat” constipation when it comes to prunes.
+They’re a go-to for constipation management and with great reason: